suffolklibraries/lgc/content/collections/events/jubilee-timeline-of-a-queen.md

       -
         type: text
         text: 'Bring copies of photographs that might inspire you, or come and speak to our historians, see inspiring pictures and collections from Ipswich Museum.'
   -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Saturday 4th June -'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Come and see your work transformed into a large scale Exhibition' -
-        type: text
-        marks:
-          -
-            type: bold
-        text: ' '
-      -
-        type: text
-        text: 'showcasing the history of our community at The Hold, 11-2pm with our team, or visit it as long as The Hold is open.'
-  -
-    type: paragraph
-    content:
-      -
-        type: text
-        text: 'Free Family Open Studio at 11 Dove Street, first floor, from 12-3.
-Come and join us for a cup of tea, get creative and see our fabulous new community art venue.
-Free art materials packs to give out for children on a first come, first served basis!'
-  -
     type: heading
     attrs: